siph/resume-md/README.md

 ## Usage

 1. Generate a new project using this repository as a template.
+Make sure to include all branches.
 2. Enable Read/Write Workflow permissions under `Settings` -> `Actions` for Pages deployment.
-3. From `Settings` -> `Pages`, point the deployment to the `gh-pages` branch.
-4. Edit the `resume.md` file with your resume content using Markdown.
+3. Edit the `resume.md` file with your resume content using Markdown.
-5. Commit and push the changes.
+4. Commit and push the changes.
-6. Wait for the GitHub Actions to run.
+5. Wait for the GitHub Actions to run.
 This will generate the PDF and HTML files and deploy the HTML file as a static website.
-7. Access the PDF and HTML in `resume.zip` under `Actions` -> `<Commit Message>` -> `Artifacts`.
+6. Access the PDF and HTML in `resume.zip` under `Actions` -> `<Commit Message>` -> `Artifacts`.
-8. Access your resume as a static website by going to `https://<your-github-username>.github.io/<repository-name>`.
+7. Access your resume as a static website by going to `https://<your-github-username>.github.io/<repository-name>`.

-## Customization

-You can customize the stylized PDF and HTML output by editing `style.css`.

 ## GitHub Pages